 Two Bridges are tucked back in a crevice.
 You have to wonder how long they will continue to survive.
 Erosion is very mysterious in how it creates the shapes in Bryce Canyon National Park.
 When will erosion cause them to come tumbling down?

 It doesn’t matter which fork you take to complete Queens Garden and Navajo Loop Trail.
 Either way, the next half mile of hiking is a rise of over 500 feet.
 Now that’s pretty steep.
 It’s why the Navajo Loop is rated as a moderately difficult hike.
-And as you can see the switchbacks create an amazing image.
+And as you can see in Brad’s short video below the switchbacks create an amazing image.
 A lot of thought went into making this hike work.

 About ½ way up I thought I was going to die.